 The Mother Mentor for Child Development Program launches.

-In partnership with One Day's Wages, GHEI launches COVID-19 emergency response program in 15 rural communities in the BAB Municipality to save lives and mitigate the threat of COVID-19 for vulnerable populations.
+In partnership with One Day's Wages, GHEI launches a COVID-19 emergency response program in 15 rural communities to save lives and mitigate the threat of COVID-19 for vulnerable populations in the BAB Municipality

 The GHEI logo was created using Adinkra symbols, originally developed by the Asantes in Ghana during the 19th century.
 Each traditional symbol represents an aspect of life on which the organization focuses.